nmshd/documentation/_docs_integrate/50-connector-migration-v2.md

 The reason for this is that these properties were added prematurely.
 At the moment it is not possible to delete files.
 This feature will be added in the future.
 But for now, we decided that the properties are misleading and removed them.

 There also is a new property named `truncatedReference`, which is similar to the `truncatedReference` of a Token.
 It is a short reference to a File containing its ID and secret key.
 In order to share the File with a user, you can either send the `truncatedReference` as text, or - even simpler - create a QR code for it with the new endpoint(see table below).
-When the user scans this QR code with the Enmeshed app, the File is automatically downloaded - No Relationship necessary.
+When the user scans this QR code with the enmeshed app, the File is automatically downloaded - No Relationship necessary.

 **Endpoints**